MicrosoftDocs/Virtualization-Documentation/virtualization/api/vm-dump-provider/reference/LoadSavedStateFiles.md

-# LoadSavedStateFiles
+# LoadSavedStateFiles function

-**Note: These APIs are publicly available as of Windows 1803 (10.0.17134.48).
-You can build your project against these APIs, but the DLL for linking is missing from the SDK.
-You should use the latest SDK and associated DLL released with Windows Insider to run your application**
+Loads the given saved state files and creates an instance of VmSavedStateDump.
+This instance can be referenced on the other methods with the returned UINT64 Id.

 ## Syntax

 ```C
 HRESULT
 WINAPI